 Created wrap around preschool programming in elementary schools in Indianapolis

 Wrote a chapter for a book published by the NAEYC (National Association for the Education of Young Children)

-Director of Child Development Center at Eli Lily in Indianapolis
+Director of Child Development Center at Eli Lilly in Indianapolis

 Trainer of Early Childhood Curriculum/Classroom Environments in Lake County schools